sinodine/tech-challenge-bigblue/backend/v1/README.md

 In logistics, inaccurate addresses are the primary reason why orders do not arrive on time ([Magento, 2018](https://magento.com/sites/default/files8/fixing-failed-deliveries-community-insight.pdf)).

 At Bigblue, our mission is to create the ultimate delivery experience for brands.
-We sync e-commerce orders from our merchants' stores in real time, and have to ensure that their addresses are valid to ensure a frictionless experience.
+We sync e-commerce orders from our merchants' stores in real-time, and have to ensure that their addresses are valid to ensure a frictionless experience.

 **Your challenge is to design and implement address validation for orders shipped to France.**